What is Aspirin Overdose?

 - Stomach ache

-The signs and symptoms of Chronic Aspirin Overdose include:
+The signs and symptoms of Chronic Aspirin Overdose include (developing over many days to weeks):

 - Disorientation, confusion